 At St Elizabeth's Catholic Voluntary Academy, we offer a broad and balanced curriculum which promotes the spiritual, moral, cultural and physical development of all our pupils and prepares them for the opportunities, responsibilities and experiences for adult life.

-We are currently developing our curriculum intent and progression for each subject.
 Our new curriculum is built around the principle that learning is an alteration in the long-term memory.
 Therefore, making progress means 'Knowing More and Remembering More'.

 For each of the Curriculum Themes, learning is planned by year group.
 This includes the key procedural knowledge and Golden Threads in each topic, giving pupils a way of expressing their understanding of the Curriculum Themes.

-Within each year group, pupils gradually progress through three cognitive domains: Basic, Advancing and Deep.
+Within each Phase, pupils gradually progress through three cognitive domains: Basic, Advancing and Deep.
 The aim for pupils is to display sustained mastery at the 'Advancing' stage of understanding by the end of each phase (EYFS, Key Stage 1, Lower Key Stage 2, Upper Key Stage 2) and for the most able pupils to have a greater depth understanding at the 'Deep' stage.

 Click on the icons below to find the Curriculum Maps and Intent for each of our curriculum subjects.